InsanusMokrassar/VkWallToTelegramMessages/README.md

 {
-  "accessToken":"Some your access token which was got from vk application management page", "botApiToken": "123456789:ABCDEFGHIJKLMNOPQRTSUVWXYZXYZXYZXYZ", "wallDomain": "Some domain of VK wall", // or "wallOwnerId": NUMBER "updateDelay": 60000,
+  "accessToken":"Some your access token which was got from vk application management page", "botApiToken": "123456789:ABCDEFGHIJKLMNOPQRTSUVWXYZXYZXYZXYZ", "wallDomain": "Some domain of VK wall or", "wallOwnerId": NUMBER,
+  "updateDelay": 60000,
   "chatId": -100500100500100500 // Can be shortly
 }